Kyōji Asano says the One Piece remake is progressing slowly

 Expectations are rising among One Piece fans

-fan community One Piece remains attentive.
+Undeniably, the One Piece fan community remains attentive.
 Even though the wait is long, the promise of a renewed version of this classic sparks curiosity, especially among new audiences.
 Occasionally, updates like this serve to keep interest in this ambitious project alive.

-To stay up-to-date on all the latest news about the One Piece remake, follow AnimeNew channel WhatsApp and also on Instagram.
+To stay up-to-date on all the latest news about the One Piece remake, follow AnimeNew on our WhatsApp channel and also on Instagram.